 In addition to providing safety and stability, reclamation measures should be designed to achieve productive post-mining land uses ([PMLUs] - A.R.S. § 27-973).
-As of the date of this memo, Asarco has not completed a reclamation plan for the Project; however, the currently anticipated PMLU envisioned for the TSF is solar power generation; a photovoltaic array would be placed atop the TSF pile after capping as outlined in the APP closure and mined land reclamation plans is completed.
+The currently anticipated PMLU envisioned for the TSF is solar power generation; a photovoltaic array would be placed atop the TSF pile after capping as outlined in the APP closure and mined land reclamation plans is completed.
 Asarco has already successfully partnered with a utility (Tucson Electric Power) and a private company (Clenera Renewable Energy) to develop a solar generating facility (the Pima Mine Road Solar Generating Facility, also known as the Avalon Solar Project) near one of its other mines (the Mission Complex in Sahuarita Arizona).
 Given that it is expected to be many decades before the new TSF is closed and reclaimed, it is possible that the identified PMLU will change.
 If this occurs, a revised PMLU will be identified and the reclamation plan will be revised as necessary.
 Regardless of the final PMLU, APP closure and mined land reclamation activities will be closely coordinated.